 After a spinal cord injury, numerous reactions are triggered in the body.
 The biologist Vieri Failli gives us an insight of how one leads to the other.

-Let's start with the facts: The spinal cord is 44 cm long and has a diameter of only 1 cm.
-It is not thicker than a pencil.
+Let's start with the facts: The spinal cord is on average about 40 to 50cm long.
+At it's thickest point, it is not much thicker than a pencil.
 If you touch it, it would feel like gelatin.
 And it is extremely fragile.
-Fortunately, it is well protected within a thick layer of bone, three meninges and the cerebrospinal fluid.
+Fortunately, it is well protected within the cerebrospinal fluid, three different layers of connective tissue (meninges) and a thick layer of bone.
 If an injury is too strong, all that protection is insufficient and the complex and delicate tissue is severely damaged.

 The devastating spinal cord injury

 If the spine is injured and sensitive tissue is destroyed, nerve and glial cells die within minutes to hours.
 This first damage is then followed by a “secondary damage”.
 Blood vessels rupture, leading to swelling and oxygen deficiency in the tissue.
 Other nerve cells die and the damage spreads.